Azure-Samples/azure-batch-samples/Python/Storage/README.rst

   will force disable container creation if a SAS key is specified.
 - For non-SAS requests, timeouts may not be properly honored due to limitations of the Azure Python SDK.
-- In order to skip download/upload matching files via MD5, the computefilemd5 flag must be enabled (it is enabled by default).
+- By default, files with matching MD5 checksums will be skipped for both download (if MD5 information is present on the blob) and upload.
+Specify ``--no-skiponmatch`` to disable this functionality.
 - When uploading files as page blobs, the content is page boundary byte-aligned.
 The MD5 for the blob is computed using the final aligned data if the source is not page boundary byte-aligned.
-This enables these page blobs or files to be skipped during subsequent download or upload, if the skiponmatch parameter is enabled.
+This enables these page blobs or files to be skipped during subsequent download or upload, if the ``--no-skiponmatch`` parameter is not specified.
 - If ``--delete`` is specified, any remote files found that have no corresponding local file in directory upload mode will be deleted.
 Deletion occurs prior to any transfers, analogous to the delete-before rsync option.